-In addition to the financial impact, a HIPAA violation can significantly damage the app’s reputation and even the reputation of the business and its leadership.
+In addition to the financial impact, a HIPAA violation can significantly damage the app’s reputation.
+It can even the reputation of the business and its leadership.
 HHS inspections can examine every layer of the company, potentially exposing more violations.

 What Are the HIPAA Compliance Requirements?

-The HIPAA compliance requirements are a set of rules and guidelines put in place to protect PHI and maintain patients’ privacy.
+The HIPAA compliance requirements are a set of rules and guidelines.
+They were put in place to protect PHI and maintain patients’ privacy.

 Like any industry regulation, the HIPAA guidelines can be challenging to understand.
 To help clarify what you need to do to make your app HIPAA certified, let’s look at the rules for software solutions.

 The HIPAA Security Rule establishes national standards for securing PHI.
 The rule covers PHI when it is created, received, used, or maintained electronically by a Covered Entity.
 HIPAA security rules define three standards of safeguards that you must follow.

 Administrative Safeguards: These safeguards define the standards for security management practices (i.e., risk analysis, risk management).
 They also cover assigned security responsibilities, workforce security, security awareness and training, and information access control.

 Technical Safeguards: These safeguards define the standards for security access control (i.e., automatic logoff, encryption), audit controls, data integrity, entity authorization, and transmission security.